thibautvs/universal-react-apollo-starter/README.md

 2. Stylelint: ensures that CSS code matches recommended conventions
 3. Prettier: formats the code to make it easy to read and maintain
 4. Unit tests: ensures that tests are passing

-## Copyright

-Web stack developed by Urge2code. © All Rights Reserved.